 The story

-Brewlander is one of the first craft breweries of Singapore.
-Part of the brewing industry since 2016, the brasserie used to produce in Thailand, calling itself a «gypsy brewery».
-Now, it has equipped itself to brew its beers at home in a gigantic, newly-renovated premises and a stirring at the tip.
+Brewlander is one of Singapore's first craft breweries.
+Part of the brewing industry since 2016, the brewery previously produced in Thailand and called itself a «gypsy brewery».
+Now, it has equipped itself to brew its beers at home in a gigantic, newly renovated facility and a state-of-the-art brewing station.

-Despite this expansion and their notoriety in the local craft scene, the brewery decided to rethink its strategy. brand identity.
-The main problem they faced was the lack of coherence in their communication and the fact that their image didn't reflect their values or origins.
-Their desire: to expand beyond the craft scene by offering their beverages to a more diverse population, while remaining independent and forward-thinking.
-As a result, Studio Blackthorns will be working in 2020 on their new rebranding strategic.
+Despite their growth and reputation in the local craft scene, the brewery wanted to redesign its brand identity.
+The main problem they were facing was the lack of consistency in their communication and the fact that their image did not reflect their core values and origin.
+Their desire: to expand beyond the craft scene by offering their beverages to a more diverse population while remaining independent and groundbreaking.
+That's how Studio Blackthorns started working on their strategic rebranding in 2020.

 Services provided